-Based upon 2000 Census data, 13 elderly renter-occupied households were defined as residing in substandard housing within the PMA.
-Based upon 2013-2017 American Community Survey data, 46 elderly renter-occupied households were defined as residing in substandard housing.
-The forecast in 2021 was for 50 elderly renter occupied households residing in substandard housing in the PMA.
+Based upon 2000 Census data, 13 renter-occupied households age 55+ were defined as residing in substandard housing.
+Based upon 2013-2017 American Community Survey data, 46 renter-occupied households age 55+ were estimated to be residing in substandard housing within the PMA.

+The forecast for 2022 was for 50 renter occupied households age 55+ residing in substandard housing in the PMA.

-Based on 2021 income forecasts, 4 substandard elderly renter households fall into the target income segment of the proposed subject property at 50% AMI and 8 in the 60% AMI segment.
+Based on 2022 income forecasts, 5 substandard renter households fall into the target income segments of the proposed subject property at 50% AMI, 7 at 60% AMI and 2 at 70% AMI.